Project Summary

 Structure

-The structure was modelled using SketchUp.
 Three jigs were created to precicely place the ground anchors in the correct location and at the correct angles.
-The spines were made from rigid schedule 40 polyvinylchloride.
+The spines are made from rigid schedule 40 polyvinylchloride.

-MegaloTorus structure model side view; modeled by Jillian Estrella.
+MegaloTorus structure model side view; modeled by Andy Taylor.

-MegaloTorus structure model top view; modeled by Jillian Estrella.
+MegaloTorus structure model top view; modeled by Andy Taylor.

 Completed structure without the cover.